 Is Direct Realism a Convincing Theory of Perception?

-Direct realism is therefore a convincing theory of perception
+Direct realism, properly understood, is a convincing theory of perception

 : The argument from perceptual variation

-- P1: Perceptual variation occurs when our perception of an object's properties changes without any corresponding change in the object itself - P2: Direct realism claims the immediate objects of perception are mind-independent objects and their properties - P3: If the properties we perceived were mind-independent, they would not vary with the perceiver - P4: Perceptual variation occurs - C: Therefore direct realism is false - p4 can be justified with an example: - Locke: lukewarm water feels hot to a cold hand and cold to a hot hand simultaneously — the same object produces contradictory perceptions at the same moment - So, the temperature of the water we perceive depends on the mind perceiving it.
-They cannot be mind-independent properties of those objects. - This suggest what we perceive is something mind-dependent, not a property of the object itself
+- P1: Direct realism holds that the immediate objects of perception are mind-independent objects and their properties - P2: If the properties we perceived were mind-independent, they would not vary with the perceiver - P3: Perceptual variation occurs — the same object produces different perceptions under different conditions.
+Locke's example: lukewarm water feels hot to a cold hand and cold to a warm hand simultaneously.
+The same object produces contradictory perceptions at the same moment - C: Therefore the properties we perceive are not mind-independent — direct realism is false

-- The direct realist distinguishes between intrinsic and relational properties of objects - Intrinsic properties are those an object has independently of any observer — a table has a particular molecular structure regardless of who looks at it - Relational properties are properties an object holds in virtue of its relation to an observer under particular conditions — the property of feeling hotter than objects which are colder than it - These relational properties are genuine properties of the mind-independent object — they describe how the object really is in relation to certain physical conditions, not something produced by the perceiver's mind - This response attacks P3: mind-independent properties can be perceptually variable, so long as those properties are relational ones - We are still perceiving a real property of a real object — just a relational one rather than an intrinsic one
+- The direct realist distinguishes between intrinsic and relational properties of objects.
+Intrinsic properties are those an object has independently of any observer.
+Relational properties are properties an object holds in virtue of its relation to an observer under particular conditions — the property of feeling warmer than objects colder than it.
+Relational properties are genuine properties of the mind-independent object: they describe how the object really is in relation to certain physical conditions, not something produced by the perceiver's mind - P2 is therefore false: mind-independent properties can be perceptually variable so long as those properties are relational ones

 Section 3: The Argument from Hallucination